Salierigator/steins-gate-nixie/README.md

 # Steins;Gate Nixie

-A personal project recreating the nixie tube look of the divergence meter from Steins;Gate.
+A nixie tube text editor in the style of the Steins;Gate divergence meter.
-Turn the lock wheels, or click the upa, to pick a worldline.

-Plain HTML, CSS and JavaScript.
-No build and no dependencies.

 **Live:** https://Salierigator.github.io/steins-gate-nixie

+## What's in it?

+**Divergence meter:** A simple widget that can display the divergence value.

+**Nixie text editor:** Type anything for nixie style text:)

+**Character presets:** Nine Steins;Gate character sprites below the meter.
+Picking one sets a new set of default colors.

 ## Run locally